Dutch National Opera presents

 ILLUSION OF LIBERTY

-Year in, year out, George Bizet's Carmen works its magic around the world.
+Year in, year out, Georges Bizet's Carmen works its magic around the world.
 With her unashamed sensuality, the popular opera heroine still has the power to stir our imaginations.

 While Bizet’s Carmen is a femme fatale of almost mythic appeal, it was above all the exoticism that she personified as a gypsy which originally made the opera such a great success.
 Answering to no one, Carmen embodied the desires suppressed by nineteenth-century bourgeois propriety, as well as the freedom to live and love unfettered by petty morality.